What is Shareholders Equity?

 From the viewpoint of shareholders, treasury stock is a discretionary decision made by management to indirectly compensate equity holders.

-The way in which equity holders benefit is that the earnings per share (EPS) increases from a lower share count, which can often lead to an “artificial” increase in the current share price (and market capitalization) upon a share repurchase.
+The way equity holders benefit is that earnings per share (EPS) increases from a lower share count, which can often lead to an “artificial” increase in the current share price (and market capitalization) upon a share repurchase.

 Shareholders Equity Calculator